- November 21, 2023

 - Posted by: Shuraa Tax Consultant

-This announcement will undeniably bring forth major changes in the way businesses will operate in the country.
-To learn more about how UAE corporate tax will be implemented, continue reading.
+Therefore, to learn more about how UAE corporate tax will be implemented, continue reading.

 The Ministry of Finance will remain as the competent authority for the purposes of bilateral/multilateral agreements as well as the international exchange of information for tax purposes.
 The administration, collection, and enforcement of CT in the UAE will fall under the jurisdiction of the Federal Tax Authority.

 Key Features of the UAE Corporate Tax System

 - The standard corporate tax in UAE rate is set at 9%, with a zero-rate applicable to taxable profits below AED 375,000.

 - Taxable profits are calculated based on accounting principles generally accepted in the UAE (UAE GAAP) and International Financial Reporting Standards (IFRS).
 Certain income, such as dividends and capital gains, is exempt from corporate tax.